Last Updated on June 10, 2021.

 In this post, I will explain exactly IF you need a preamp for your microphones, as well as give you a good idea of what a microphone preamp does, how much it costs, how to use it with your audio interface, etc.

-Let’s get right into it!
+Let’s get started!

-What is a preamp?
+What is a Microphone preamp?

 The objective of a preamp is to increase the level of the signal coming from the microphone, since they are usually too weak to be transmitted to a recording device with adequate quality.

 The level of signal required by these recording devices is called line level.

 So, you could say that a preamp increases the microphone signal level to line level by also providing stable gain and reducing noise, which could be harmful to the signal.

 A mic preamp not only provides gain for the microphone’s signal, but it can also feed 48v phantom power to condenser microphones.

 Essentially, condenser microphones require power to work, otherwise known as phantom power, and preamps can provide this over XLR cables.